The role of imaging tests in the evaluation of anal abscesses and fistulas

 - Indiana University School of Medicine

 The inability of the clinician to directly visualize the fistula or abscess makes it difficult to assess the lesions.
-The physician must essentially discern the perianal anatomy by touch.
+The clinician must essentially discern the perianal anatomy by touch.
 This task is made even more problematic by the induration and inflammation that is usually present in these patients.
-Even surgical evaluation is only 35 to 85 percent accurate when compared to the results of other diagnostic tests and clinical evaluation [6-9].
+Even surgical evaluation is only 35 to 85 percent accurate when compared with the results of other diagnostic tests and clinical evaluation [6-9].

 The importance of accurately characterizing the perianal process prior to embarking on therapy cannot be overemphasized.
 The risk of incomplete healing, a recurrent fistula, or even inadvertent sphincter injury is increased if fistula anatomy is incorrectly delineated or an occult abscess missed.
-An imaging modality should ideally provide a virtual road map that the physician can use to plan therapy.
+An imaging modality should ideally provide a virtual road map that the clinician can use to plan therapy.
 This is especially true with fistulas that involve a significant portion of the anal sphincter complex.
 Such patients are at the greatest risk of developing incontinence from the destructive fistulizing process or from overly aggressive surgical treatment.